 The school allows changes to options during the first teaching week in September, subject to timetable and class size constraints.
 Students will "sample" their chosen subjects for a week and determine, to some extent, if they should follow through with them.
-After this period, no changes are permitted.
+After this week, the Head of Faculty must approve requests for changes and may request a placement exam.